-1. The Executive Director appointed on the basis of Article 38 of Decision 2009/371/JHA shall, for the remaining periods of his/her term of office, be assigned to the responsibilities of the Executive Director as provided for in Article 19 of this Regulation.
+The Executive Director appointed on the basis of Article 38 of Decision 2009/371/JHA shall, for the remaining periods of his/her term of office, be assigned to the responsibilities of the Executive Director as provided for in Article 19 of this Regulation.
 The other conditions of his/her contract remain unchanged.
 If the term of office ends after ... [the date of entry into force of this Regulation] but before ... [the date of application of this Regulation], it shall be extended automatically until one year after ... [the date of application of this Regulation].

-- Should the Executive Director be unwilling or unable to act in accordance with paragraph 1, the Commission Management Board shall designate an Commission official to act as interim Executive Director and to exercise the duties assigned to the Executive Director for a period not exceeding 18 months, pending the appointments provided for in Article 56. - 3.
+- 2. Should the Executive Director appointed on the basis of Article 38 of Decision 2009/371/JHA be unwilling or unable to act in accordance with paragraph 1, the CommissionManagement Board shall designate anCommission official to act as interim Executive Director andto exercise the duties assigned to the Executive Director for a period not exceeding 18 months, pending the appointments provided for in Article 56. - 3.
 Paragraphs 1 and 2 shall apply to the Deputy Directors appointed on the basis of Article 38 of Decision 2009/371/JHA. - 4.
 The Executive Director of CEPOL appointed on the basis of Article 11(1) of Decision 2005/681/JHA shall, for the remaining periods of his/her term of office, be assigned to the functions of the Deputy Executive Director of training of Europol.
 The other conditions of his/her contract remain unchanged.
-If the term of office ends after [the date of entry into force of this Regulation] but before [the date of application of this Regulation], he/she shall be extended automatically until one year after the date of application of this Regulation. - 5.118 In accordance with the Conditions of employment of other servants, the authority referred to in the first paragraph of Article 6 of the Conditions of employment shall offer employment of indefinite duration as a member of temporary or contract staff to any person who at ... [the date of application of this Regulation] is employed under a contract of indefinite duration as a local staff member concluded by Europol as established by the Europol Convention.
+If the term of office ends after [the date of entry into force of this Regulation] but before [the date of application of this Regulation], he/she shall be extended automatically until one year after the date of application of this Regulation. - 5.
+In accordance with the Conditions of employment of other servants, the authority referred to in the first paragraph of Article 6 of the Conditions of employment shall offer employment of indefinite duration as a member of temporary or contract staff to any person who at ... [the date of application of this Regulation] is employed under a contract of indefinite duration as a local staff member concluded by Europol as established by the Europol Convention.
 The offer of employment shall be based on the tasks to be performed by the servant as a member of temporary or contract staff.
-The contract concerned shall take effect at the latest on ... [one year after the date of application of this Regulation].
-A staff member who does not accept the offer referred to in this paragraph may retain his contractual relationship with Europol.
+The contract concerned shall take effect at the latest on ... [one year after the date of application].
+A staff member who does not accept the offer referred to in this paragraph may retain his contractual relationship with Europol in accordance with Article 55(1).